KrisGerald02/Projects_ARDUINO/Rotation Motor with Bluetooth HM-10/README.md

-# 🎛️ Rotation Motor with B
+# 🎛️ Rotation Motor with Bluetooth HM-10

 ## 📌 Project Overview
 This circuit uses a Bluetooth module (HM-10) and a microcontroller to wirelessly control two DC motors with encoder disks.
 The motors are driven by an H-bridge (L9110s), while encoder signals are read to monitor speed and direction.
 Ideal for robotics or mobile vehicles with real-time feedback and remote control.